Welcome to Maxgrace.com

 “Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.” ~Jesus

+Welcome to my virtual home.
 I’m Bill Giovannetti, a husband, dad, pastor, author, professor, and child of God.
+I’m here to encourage you and to fill your spiritual gas tank with the amazing grace of God.
 I’m tired of Christianity that wears people out and smashes people down.
 I don’t want to beat you up; I want to fill you up.
 That’s how grace works.
 So stay a while.
 Unburden Your Self.
-To the right (or below if you’re mobile) you’ll find three convictions that guide me.
-They rescue me from being a gooey splat of guilt and shame on the windshield of faith and life: [Let’s keep in touch through the social media links on the bottom the page.
-Please sign up for email updates about new books and occasional blog posts.]
+Below, you’ll find three convictions that guide me.
+They rescue me from being a gooey splat of guilt and shame on the windshield of faith and life.
+[Let’s keep in touch through the social media links on the bottom the page.
+Please sign up for email updates about new books and random blog posts.]

 Grab a cup of coffee, turn on some music, and rest your heart in the Matchless Grace of God.